 Astra Militarum Tips – Astra Militarum Getting Started – Part 9

-The final article in the series, Astra Militarum Tips...
+We are nearing the end now in the series, Astra Militarum Tips...

 There is an Astra Militarum Glossary to accompany this series.

 The original article for Astra Militarum Tips was written for 8th Edition in 2018.
 I have now updated it in January 2022 for 9th Edition.
 I have also recently finished an article titled Astra Militarum Tactics Reset too.
 It would make a nice accompaniment to this article I think and was written shortly after rereading and rewriting a lot f this Astra Militarum Tips article.

 Command Points are precious for the Guard at the moment.
 We get 12 in a 2,000 point game and these days it is easy to burn 3 or 4 on Whiteshields, a Tank Ace and an extra Relic or two.

 We are then left with 8 or so with the ability to generate at least 5 more throughout the game.

 But a lot of our power comes from Stratagems at the moment so it is easy to burn through 5 or even more in a turn, after two turns I struggle to then have enough to operate effectively.